millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 Here you’ll find a gentle introduction to core Buddhist ideas, including ethical precepts, the Eightfold Path, and different forms of meditation.
 The goal isn’t to get it all perfect, it’s to begin with curiosity and keep walking the path.
 This is especially for folks in recovery who want something grounded, experiential, and not loaded with dogma.
 Buddhism, at its heart, is a path of liberation through understanding.

-If you’re more of a listener or viewer, these two talks offer different but complementary doorways into the heart of practice.
+If you’re more of a listener, these two talks offer different but complementary doorways into the heart of practice.
 One speaks to our deeper sense of identity and belonging, the other to the power of living deliberately and with awareness:

 - **[Alan Watts: The Real You](https://youtu.be/mMRrCYPxD0I?si=tNn3_KuxT-7LYDHR)** - A profound and poetic meditation on self, illusion, and what it means to truly be from the late philosopher Alan Watts.